WinSCP can be registered to handle file transfer protocol URL addresses. See supported URL format.

 You can have WinSCP generate URL using:

 - Manage > Generate Session URL/Code command on Login dialog to generate session URL for selected site.

 You can use a user script to inject SFTP or FTP URL to a page (such an Amazon EC2 management console).

-- Alternatively: On Windows 10, go to Settings > Apps > Default Apps.
+- Alternatively: On Windows 11 and Windows 10, go to Settings > Apps > Default Apps.
 On Windows 7 and older: go to Control Panel > Programs > Default Programs > Set your default programs; Locate WinSCP in the list; Click Choose defaults for this program command link.Back